2020 Literary Agents

 - Register early!
 The number of sessions is limited.
 Pitch times will be randomly assigned, and you will receive the exact time of your scheduled pitch session(s) when you check in at the conference.

-- Pitch sessions will be five minutes in duration.
+- Pitch sessions will be 5 minutes in duration.

-- You have the option to pitch each agent once only (on a space available basis.)
+- You have the option to pitch each agent once only (on a space available basis).
+Please only register to pitch agents and editors who are seeking manuscripts in your genre.

 Guide to Pitching